-In 2013 we spent three weeks in Tanzania, and two of those weeks were spent on a group safari tour.
+A few years ago Mark and I spent three weeks in Tanzania.
+And we spent two of those weeks on a group safari tour.
 One day while shopping, we purchased a bottle of a local spirit called Konyagi to share with our tour group.
 It was interesting enough that we purchased two more bottles of the stuff in the Julius Nyerere International Airport in Dar es Salaam before heading home.

 As you can see, the bottle on the left is still sealed.
 We even kept one of the boxes it came in!